Last Updated on

 Womanhood has always been a fascinating subject for filmmakers and writers.
 On March 8, run a movie marathon of fine women-oriented movies.
 If you are keen on sports and fitness, watch Million Dollar Baby, the biopic of a trainee boxer who makes it big in the boxing world through her strength of character.
 You could also watch Erin Brokovich, the inspiring story of an environmental activist.
 If you prefer Bollywood, try Astitva, the beautiful story of a woman liberating herself from male chauvinism.
 Or check out Dor, a riveting tale of friendship between two women.

 And book-lovers, you can plan an afternoon spent reading books by the best women authors.
 Choose a contemporary writer like Jhumpa Lahiri, a classic read by Virginia Woolf, or fall back on good old JK Rowling.

-Finally, let your hair down and indulge in something you have long wanted to – a three-course dinner, a spa treatment, chocolate cupcakes.
+Finally, let your hair down and indulge in something you have long wanted to – a three-course dinner, a spa treatment, chocolate cupcakes, or anything you feel like.
 Get your husband, family and kids to join the celebration – or you could take some time off completely for yourself.
 This is your day and for all that you do throughout the year, in your multiple roles as a woman, you totally deserve it!

 10. Acknowledge the Amazing Women in Your Life

 Most of the time, simple words of love and encouragement can go a long way in uplifting someone and inspiring them to keep progressing.
 Be it your grandmother, mother, sister, daughter, or friend, call or send a text message to the important women in your life to tell them how amazing they are and how much they inspire you.